aliammari1/Awesome-Ai-Tools/README.md

 - [Focus@Will](https://www.focusatwill.com/) - Focus@Will is an AI-powered music service that helps you stay focused and productive while you work.
 It uses neuroscience to create music that is scientifically optimized to help you concentrate.
 - [Clockify](https://clockify.me) - Clockify is an AI-powered time tracking tool that helps you track your time across different projects and tasks.
 It can help you identify areas where you're spending too much time and make adjustments to your workflow to be more productive.
 - [Trello](https://trello.com) - Trello is an AI-powered task management tool that helps you stay organized and on top of your to-do list.
 It can help you prioritize tasks, set deadlines, and even collaborate with others on projects.
+- [Motion](https://www.usemotion.com/) - Motion is an AI-powered calendar and task management tool that automatically schedules your tasks and meetings for optimal productivity.
+- [Reclaim.ai](https://reclaim.ai/) - Reclaim is an intelligent calendar assistant that helps you protect your time by automatically scheduling meetings and tasks.

 ### Task Management

 - [Todoist](https://todoist.com/) - Todoist is an AI-powered task management tool that helps you stay organized and on top of your to-do list.
 It can help you prioritize tasks, set deadlines, and even suggest tasks based on your previous activity.
 - [Asana](https://asana.com) - Asana is an AI-powered task management tool that helps you stay organized and on top of your to-do list.
 It can help you prioritize tasks, set deadlines, and even collaborate with others on projects.
 - [Notion](https://www.notion.so) - Notion is an AI-powered productivity tool that can help you manage tasks, take notes, and collaborate with others on projects.
 It can also be used to create wikis, databases, and other types of content.
 - [Taskade](https://taskade.com) - Taskade is an AI-powered productivity tool that can manage tasks and notes for individuals and teams.
+- [ClickUp](https://clickup.com/) - ClickUp is an AI-enhanced project management tool that helps teams organize work with automated task distributions and smart notifications.
+- [Monday.com](https://monday.com/) - Monday.com uses AI to streamline workflow management and automate routine tasks.

 ### Email Management